Date and time: September 3 (Sat) to September 11 (Sun), 2016

 Image of spatial configuration

-About wall specifications
+About the wall specifications

 90b_8375